-SABIC's management is authorized to issue Tax strategy statements consistent with the content of the ax policy, to comply with the applicable law.
-The tax strategy is signed by the Head of Tax and the CFO as the authorized management to issue these statements, in accordance with SABIC's Master Authority Schedule that manages the delegation of executive approval on material transactions within SABIC.
+SABIC's management is authorized to issue Tax Strategy statements consistent with the content of the ax Policy, to comply with the applicable law.
+The Tax Strategy is signed by the Head of Tax and the CFO as the authorized management to issue these statements, in accordance with SABIC's Master Authority Schedule that manages the delegation of executive approval on material transactions within SABIC.

-The CFO is the member of SABIC's Executive Committee ExCom with responsibility for SABIC's tax function.
-The ExCom requires compliance, including tax compliance, with laws and regulations in all countries where SABIC operates.
+The Executive Vice President Corporate Finance (also referred to as CFO) is the member of SABIC's Executive Committee (EXCOM) with responsibility for SABIC's tax function.
+The EXCOM requires compliance, including tax compliance, with laws and regulations in all countries where SABIC operates.
 Being compliant is the norm within SABIC.